amitf1/amitf1.github.io/_posts/2020-08-02-Time-Series-Anomaly-Detection.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/time-series/anomaly_org.png" alt="Anomaly Detection">

 #### Generalization capabilities
+Now we take our model, which was already trained, and try to predict on a **different location** (sensors that are located elsewhere).
-We can see how the predicted values are still pretty accurate, even when the model is trained on data take from different location.
+We can see how the predicted values are still pretty accurate, even when the model is trained on data taken from different location.
 <img src="{{ site.url }}{{ site.baseurl }}/images/time-series/generalization_org.png" alt="Generalization">

 #### Comparing to Facebook's Prophet
+I trained a Prophet model, on the sensors data, and made a prediction to the same day as in the above example.
-We can see how prophet's prediction is worse then the above results.
+We can see how prophet's prediction is worse than the above example.
-Note that this model was trained on the same location of prediction, and predicted without a gap from the training time, while the above results were after the model was trained on a different location and with a 1 month gap between training and prediction.
+Note that this model was trained on the same location of it's prediction, and predicted without a gap from the training time, as opposed to the above example that it's model was trained on a different location and with a 1 month gap between training and prediction.
 Hence we can infer that the above model is more robust.
 <img src="{{ site.url }}{{ site.baseurl }}/images/time-series/prophet_org.png" alt="Prophet">
 [Repository with the Full Code](https://github.com/amitf1/Conv_LSTM_Time_Series_Prediction)